STOP DRINKING BLEACH!

 Given the serious implications of the effects of chlorinated water on gut microbiome composition, this antimicrobial agent needs serious immediate attention.
 Human studies need to be conducted to ensure that our so-called clean drinking water is not adversely affecting our health.
 Clean drinking water is a human right and chlorinating drinking water may be a violation of those rights.
 Individuals that cannot afford bottled spring water or additional filtration of drinking water may be more adversely affected by chlorination, so this is also an equity issue.
 For these reasons additional research is desperately needed.

 Of note, swimming pools contain 2-4ppm chlorine and municipal water sources can contain 9ppm or more when 4ppm is considered ‘safe’ for humans.
 I would encourage you to consider checking the water quality report of your local municipality and also utilizing refillable containers for getting your water from reputable sources (i.e. Culligan, Glacier Water, etc.) that use filtration and ultra violet (UV) light for water sanitation.
+I would also recommend the Big Berkey Water Filter.
 In the mean time, please stop drinking bleach water!

 Bidot, W. A., Ericsson, A. C., & Franklin, C. L. (2018).
 Effects of water decontamination methods and bedding material on the gut microbiota.
 PloS one, 13(10), e0198305. https://doi.org/10.1371/journal.pone.0198305